epezent/implot/README.md

 ## Integration

+0) Set up an [ImGui](https://github.com/ocornut/imgui) environment if you don't already have one.
 1) Add `implot.h`, `implot_internal.h`, `implot.cpp`, `implot_items.cpp` and optionally `implot_demo.cpp` to your sources.
 Alternatively, you can get ImPlot using [vcpkg](https://github.com/microsoft/vcpkg/tree/master/ports/implot).
 2) Create and destroy an `ImPlotContext` wherever you do so for your `ImGuiContext`: